Mattar555/apic-demo/declarative/README.md

 The secret needs to be created first.
 So follow the steps provided.
 Ensure the username and password fields are correct.

+Remember, the username and password pertains to your API Manager, not the Cloud Manager.
+It is the API Manager who is responsible for, as the name implies, management of API's.

-The certificate at this time of writing does not seem to include the host name (as extracted from the ManagementCluster instance) and as such, is not going to be trusted when attempting to upload the API definition to the API manager.
-More on this in the appendix section.
+The certificate, obtained from the ca section of the secret obtained from the ManagementCluster does not seem to include the host name is not going to be trusted when attempting to upload the API definition to the API manager.
+More on this in the appendix section.The SAN's include the internal K8 service objects fronting the instance as opposed to the resolvable DNS name.

 ### Procedure - Definition